 Unilever launched its Sustainable Living Program in 2010, with goals to use internal company initiatives to reduce waste and change formulations, and conduct public relations and outreach campaigns to slash its waste output, reduce its carbon footprint, and be a more responsible corporate citizen.

 After ten years of work, the plan was intended to conclude in 2021, and the results were impressive.
-Unilever used packaging design to reduce waste from its consumer products by 32%; cut emissions from their production operations by 65%, including sourcing all of their electricity for production from renewable sources; and changed the formulation of its food products to reduce sugar and meet higher nutritional standards.
+Unilever used packaging design to reduce waste from its consumer products by 32%.
+Also cut emissions from their production operations by 65%, including sourcing all of their electricity for production from renewable sources.
+And changed the formulation of its food products to reduce sugar and meet higher nutritional standards.

 The Planet & Society section of Unilever’s website lays out the company’s overall goals toward topics including climate change, diversity and inclusion, and health.
 Be sure to check out this page, where customers can sign petitions, share information, and take action with their own crowdsourcing initiatives.

 First, they used crowdfunding platforms like IndieGoGo to test the waters for their ideas, such as a set of hearing aids that used the style and equipment of Bluetooth earbuds like the AirPods.
-The earbuds would have two modes: one that directed sound narrowly into the ear canal to better register sound, and the other a more diffuse mode for listening to music.
+The earbuds would have two modes.
+One that directed sound narrowly into the ear canal to better register sound.
+And the other is a more diffuse mode for listening to music.

 Olive Union then applied that feedback to development, and their crowdfunding campaign collected six times their goal to refine the product while making it available to a broader group of people who struggled to afford hearing aids.